 The last 10 years have seen no less than 9 of her short films appearing in Film Festivals around the world.
 One of her collaborative kids films ‘Boy Soldiers’ also won two awards including the overall ‘Best Film’ prize at the 2013 Limelight Film Awards in London.
-In 2014 she was chosen as one of the handful of filmmakers to receive funding from the BFI and Creative England for an iShort and since completing her film ‘The Treehouse’ in the autumn of 2014 it quickly went on to win Best Cinematography at the Underwire Film Festival before going on to 40 more festivals, 17 Award nominations and another 7 awards.
+In 2014 she was chosen as one of the handful of filmmakers to receive funding from the BFI and Creative England for an iShort and since completing her film ‘The Treehouse’ in the autumn of 2014 it quickly went on to more than 40 international film festivals, 17 Award nominations and another 7 awards.

 Amy Coop started in the film business as a runner in 1999, and worked her way up to 1st AD on a variety of UK Features & TV Drama.

 Her first feature documentary, ‘Little Stars of Bethlehem’ for Elfin Productions was selected for the Breakthrough Strand at 2012 London UK Film Focus at the BFI, and is supported by Film Agency Wales.